 The development and commercialization of biopharmaceutical products is capital intensive.
 We are currently commercializing ARCALYST in the United States for the treatment of recurrent pericarditis, CAPS and DIRA.
-In addition, we are advancing our product candidates through research, preclinical and clinical development, including our Phase 2b dose-ranging study of vixarelimab in prurigo nodularis and our Phase 2 clinical trial with KPL-404 in RA.
+In addition, we are advancing our product candidates through research, preclinical and clinical development, including our Phase 2 clinical trial with KPL-404 in RA and our Phase 2b dose-ranging study of vixarelimab in prurigo nodularis.